Matthew Shiltz

-Matthew Shiltz (born December 7, 1992) is an American professional football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
+Matthew Shiltz (born December 7, 1992) is an American former professional football quarterback who played eight seasons in the Canadian Football League (CFL) with the Montreal Alouettes, Hamilton Tiger-Cats, Calgary Stampeders, and Ottawa Redblacks.
 He played college football for the Butler Bulldogs.

 College career

 Shiltz attended Butler University and was the starting quarterback for the Bulldogs for part of 2014 and all of the 2015 season.
 In his first season he completed 106 of 171 pass attempts (62.0%) for 1,324 yards with 10 touchdowns and four interceptions.
 In his senior season Shiltz attempted 381 passes, of which he completed 218 (57.2%), for 2,713 yards with 19 touchdowns and nine interceptions.
 In 2015, he also ran the ball for 639 yards and 10 touchdowns.